kideedee/ielts_docs/speaking/part_1/ielts_spearking part1.md

 **- Where do you perfer to keep your pet, indoors or outdoors?**

 I think it depends on where I live.
 If I live in an apartment, in urban, I will keep them indoors because there's no space for them.
 I will take them for a walk in the afternoon.
 But, if I have a house with a yard and a garden, then I will leave them outside.
 Such as dogs, since they are so energetic, need space to run, and play, and keeping them inside may stress them.

+# 3. Shoes
+**- Do you like buying shoes?
+How often?**

+Definitely, Buying shoes is my cup of tea, especially soccer boots because I always spend my weekends with my friends playing soccer.
+In the past, I used to buy a new pair of soccer boots when there was a new model.
+But now, I think it's not necessary.
+Saving money is more important now.

+**- Have you ever bought shoes online?**

+To be honest, I have never bought shoes online.
+I know buying shoes online have its convinient.
+But every branch have their sizes, so I have to go for a try in the store to make sure they fit me.

+**- How much money do you usually spend on shoes?**

+Well, on average, I spend somewhere around 150$ on my footwear.
+Actually, I often look for some doorbuster deals and never miss any Black Friday ever.

+**- Which do you prefer, fashionable shoes or comfortable shoes?**

+I believe most people would agree that comfortable shoes are often preferred over stylish shoes.
+Fashionable shoes undoubtedly look eye-grabbing from a distance, but as it's said the devil is in the details; they mostly lack cushioning and comfort.
+On the other hand, comfortable shoes are affordable with a great fit.